syedhali/EZAudio/README.md

 ![FFTExample](https://cloud.githubusercontent.com/assets/1275640/8516750/4bf07522-236d-11e5-9112-685d80424e5f.gif)

 Shows how to calculate the real-time FFT of the audio data coming from the `EZMicrophone` and the Accelerate framework.
-The audio data is plotted using the `EZAudioPlotGL` for the time domain plot and the `EZAudioPlot` for the frequency domain plot.
+The audio data is plotted using two `EZAudioPlots` for the time and frequency displays.

 ### Documentation
 The official documentation for EZAudio can be found here: http://cocoadocs.org/docsets/EZAudio/0.9.1/